4W4I5/Semester-6-Notes/Forensics/3_Forensics_1st_Feb, 2024.md

 Repeatability: Results should be repeatable

 Reporting: All evidence gathered must be submitted, none withheld, Follow legal format.
 Relevant comments must be included in as well.
 Personal opinions must not be reported/presented.

+---

+NIST definition:
+National institute of standard and technology, Look into NIST SP800-86